polterguy/polterguy.github.io/documentation/magic/components/auth/roles/index.md

 This reduces the number of touch points related to authorisation in Magic, for the cost of making it slightly more difficult to see which endpoints each user, and/or role is allowed to invoke.
-To see _"access rights"_ for a specific role, you'll have to use the _"Endpoints"_ menu item, which will show you which roles are allowed to invoke your endpoints.
-Below is a screenshot illustrating this.
+To see _"access rights"_ for a specific role, you'll have to use the _"Endpoints"_ menu item, and click the endpoint in question, which will show you which roles are allowed to invoke your endpoints.

 ![Authorisation in Hyperlambda endpoints](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/endpoints.jpg)

-Above you can see how the _"Authorization"_ object for that particular endpoint has the value of _"root, admin"_ implying only root users and admin users are allowed to invoke it.
-If a user not belonging to any of the previously mentioned roles invokes the endpoint, and exception will be thrown, and the rest of your Hyperlambda file will not execute.
+If a user not belonging to any of roles required to invoke the endpoint, an exception will be thrown, and the rest of your Hyperlambda file will not execute.
 You can also retrieve the access rights associations for all endpoints in the system from your own code by invoking the `magic/system/auth/endpoints` endpoint.
 This endpoint does not require authentication or authorisation, but returns all